How To End A Friendship Gracefully: 15 Healthy Ways To Do It

 4. They don’t keep your secrets

-Your friend constantly reveals the information you have shared with them in confidence.
+Your friend constantly reveals sensitive information such as your vulnerabilities and family secrets you have shared with them in confidence.
 Even if you tell them to stop, they continue to gossip about your life’s secrets and do not hold your best interests or any interest in helping you feel safe.

 protip_icon Do remember